-In 2004 I purchased the motion picture holdings of Weiss Global Enterprises.
-I wanted to acquire the Lippert Pictures collection with its 100+ feature films.
-However, included in the acquisition were the Weiss Brothers film library, the motion picture holdings of their parent company, Artclass Pictures Corp., and its affiliates, Clarion Photoplays, Stage and Screen Productions, Superior Talking Pictures, Exploitation Pictures, and others.
+In 2004 I purchased the motion picture holdings of Weiss Global Enterprises with the goal of acquiring the Lippert Pictures collection with its 100+ feature films.
+Included in the acquisition was the Weiss Brothers film library, the motion picture holdings of their parent company, Artclass Pictures Corp., and its affiliates, Clarion Photoplays, Stage and Screen Productions, Superior Talking Pictures, Exploitation Pictures, and others.
 Most of the movies were unremarkable, filmed in only a few days on low budgets; some looked like they had no budgets at all.

 Unfortunately, the copyrights had expired on those they had bothered to copyright in the first place, so there was no realistic way for me to exploit them commercially; a pity since most of the silent comedies and sound features survive in preserved safety film elements.

-One day I was going through several file cabinets of old Weiss Bros. correspondence going back to the 1920s.
-I learned later that one year before I purchased the film library that most of the correspondence was thrown out.
+One day I was going through several file cabinets of old Weiss Bros. correspondence going back to the 1920s and learned later that one year before purchasing film library most of the correspondence was thrown out.
 This included original artwork and letters going back to the 1910s.
-Nevertheless, my interest was piqued.
-During my research, I discovered that although there is information on most of the films, there is little information about the Weiss companies and those references I could find were often condescending.
+Nevertheless, my interest was piqued and discovered that although there is information on most of the films, there is little information about the Weiss companies and those references I could find were often condescending.